emarekica/react-small-form/project-steps.md

 One way: add unordered list element in the JSX, manage the state by adding another state.

-**Idea of React is to have a lot of small component which have a logic with its own responsibility**.
+**Idea of React is to have a lot of small components which have a logic with its own responsibility**.
 Keep components small and focused on their task.
 <br>

 Split **outputting** and **fetching** into 2 components.